Upright posture: Bipedal tetrapods

-Although bipedal tetrapods, such as apes (hominids and gibbons), birds, macropods (kangaroos, wallabies, pademelons and quokkas), springhares and even the frilled lizard, are capable of (at least temporarily) weight-bearing and moving around using only hindlimbs (lower limbs), only the apes (when on the ground) and kangaroos (who routinely use their stiff tail as a "third leg" to support the body) are capable of a true upright posture with the spinal column axis vertical to the ground, the ventral surface of the torso (chest and abdomen) facing frontwards and the head and directly above the feet.
+Although bipedal tetrapods such as apes (hominids and gibbons), birds, macropods (kangaroos, wallabies, pademelons and quokkas), springhares and even the frilled lizard are all capable of (at least temporarily) weight-bearing and moving around using only hindlimbs (lower limbs), only the apes (when on the ground) and kangaroos (who routinely use their stiff tail as a "third leg" to support the body) are capable of a true upright posture with the spinal column axis vertical to the ground, the ventral surface of the torso (chest and abdomen) facing frontwards and the head directly above the feet.
 Other bipedal animals such as birds, kangaroo rats and mice and hopping mice actually have a "bowing" posture with the torso facing directly or obliquely downwards, and their "upright" appearance is largely due to the lower neck being flexed dorsally, which makes the head and upper neck upright but forward of the feet, and their craniocaudal axis resembling an exponential function (or "hockey stick") line rather than a vertical line.

 Some quadruped animals, such as meerkats and ground squirrels, can also temporarily assume an upright posture on their hindlimbs (typically aided by their tail), often to stay sentry against predators, or as a ritualistic dominance display for territoriality or to compete for mates.

 Maintaining an upright posture requires anatomical and biomechanical adaptations that can compensate for not only the burden of weight upon the hindlimbs, but also the added challenge of balance because the line of weight now needs to be maintained between only two supporting columns instead of four, thus a much smaller base area of support.
 Examples of such adaptations include significant strengthening of the lower appendicular skeleton and musculature, evolutionary changes of the hip joint and femoral neck, lengthening of the digits (in digitigrades) and/or metatarsals (in plantigrades), and recruitment of the tail as an additional tripodic support (e.g. kangaroos).
 In contrast, pseudo-upright bipeds (e.g. birds and tetanuran dinosaurs) tend to use the tail and synsacrum as a counterweight against the head and thorax, which are usually front of their feet.